 One of the primary incident objectives is to keep government officials, agencies, tribal governments, the public, and other interested parties informed during a spill incident.
-Liaison staff are responsible for meeting this objective by ensuring elected officials and other key stakeholders are well informed of the status of the incident, the decisions made, and the actions planned and taken by the UC (see Section 1440).
+Liaison staff are responsible for meeting this objective by ensuring elected officials and other key involved or interested parties are well informed of the status of the incident, the decisions made, and the actions planned and taken by the UC (see Section 1440).